jeremiabryan/Vivace/README.md

 ## Known Issues

+* Apple Music is **required** in order to currently use Now Playing and Search.
+App will hang and possibly crash.
 * Music player repeats until stopped
 * MiniPlayer stays above keyboard
 * SearchView cannot scroll, possibly make it into table